furtherref/DocumentServer/ROADMAP.md

 ### AI

-* Updating the AI ​​plugin in editors to the new version
+* Updating the AI plugin in editors to the new version
 * Updated look of the AI plugin in editors
 * Support for working with document content in the AI plugin
 * Support for working with spreadsheet content in the AI plugin
 * Support for working with presentation content in the AI plugin
 * Support for working with PDF content in the AI plugin
-* Support for MCP and web search in the AI ​​plugin
+* Support for MCP and web search in the AI plugin
 * Converting a document to a PDF form with fields
 * Adjustment of PDF form fields according to the surrounding context